akhtet/myXNLI/README.md

 # myXNLI
 Myanmar extension to XNLI Corpus

-This project will add a Burmese (Myanmar) Corpus to the Cross Lingual NLI Corpus.
+This project will add a Myanmar (Burmese) Corpus to the Cross Lingual NLI Corpus.
 The original XNLI Corpus and paper can be found at https://github.com/facebookresearch/XNLI

 ## Acknowledgement
 Contributed by the following volunteers

-### Dataset Build
+### Dataset Translation
 * Aung Kyaw Htet
 * Aye Mya Hlaing
 * Aye Nyein Mon